Home · Property management · Renting out a new build

 Final appraisal and listing

-Just before listing, your manager confirms the final rental figure based on the finished home and live market.
+Just before listing, your manager confirms the final rental figure based on the finished home and the live market.
 You go live with confidence in the number.

 10